zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 };
 ```

 Ok, done and done.
-We moved our redux code over to our new application, and we already built out our react component, so the only thing left is to tie these two pieces together.
+We moved our Redux code over to our new application, and we already built out our React component, so the only thing left is to tie these two pieces together.
 Let's do it!

 ## Integrating Redux